nazim848/rapidpress/README.txt

 Yes, RapidPress works with WordPress multisite installations.
 Each site in the network can have its own optimization settings.

+= Is RapidPress translation-ready? =

+Yes, RapidPress is fully internationalized and ready for translation.
+The plugin includes a POT file in the languages directory that you can use as a template for translations.
+We welcome contributions of new translations!

 == Screenshots ==

 1. RapidPress main dashboard